jalee314/dAEraFinal/README.md

 The developers all share the desire to develop a compelling and immersive narrative where _you_ choose your story.
 The player will interact with several non-playable characters (NPCs)—including the AI that controls the station—through various dialogue options.
 Input will also be required in order for the combat system to provide an output.
 The player will also be able to save the game at any point that they want and come back whenever they please.
 This project provides a science-fiction horror experience in the form of a text-based roleplaying video game.
-It will be developed using the language C++ and the use of ASCII art is under consideration.
+It is being developed via the language C++.

 A [project board](https://github.com/orgs/cs100/projects/314/views/1) has been set up to streamline the development process.
  > ## Phase II